kstreet13/scry/README.md

 A collection of methods for the analysis of small-count data, such as single-cell RNA-seq.

 Including:
- - GLM-PCA
- - Deviance Residuals
+ - Deviance for feature selection
+ - GLM-PCA for dimension reduction
+ - Null residuals, a transformation that when combined with PCA approximates GLM-PCA
- - Quasi-UMI Normalization
+ - Quasi-UMI normalization for single-cell read counts